SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 The _preferred priority_ is:

 * Assign an original citation ('Source' in Author section) that has People assigned as authors to it.
-* Over-ride the authorship in the Source if needed by assiging one or more People from that source as authors in the 'Person' section (for example when doing Smith in `Jones & Smith`).
+* Over-ride the authorship in the Source if needed by assigning one or more People from that source as authors in the 'Person' section (for example when doing Smith in `Jones & Smith`).
 * Use Verbatim Author and year, if original source and People roles are not provided.

 Advanced tips: